jzumsteg/zumstegs-blog/pages/cheese.md

   Tommes are cheeses from the French Alps
   Tomme de Savoie
-  Tomme de Brebis - a tomme with milk from sheep; this has become one of my favorite cheeses [I have about forty-two favorite cheeses, I think).
+  Tomme de Brebis - a tomme with milk from sheep; this has become one of my favorite cheeses (I have about forty-two favorite cheeses, I think).
   Tomme des Fleurs - a tomme with tiny wildflowers (fleurs) in the rind.

   Chaource
+  Cantal
   Salers